On M List of Movie Reviews

 2/25: Mean Streets has aged somewhat well by now.

-It's mostly about the atmosphere.
-There's no story.
+It's mostly about the atmosphere, but there's no story.
 Some of the scenes don't connect very well.
-The exteriors were shot on location around New York City in the shortest amount of time possible while the interiors were done in Los Angeles to save money.
+The exteriors were shot on location in New York City in the shortest amount of time possible while the interiors were done in Los Angeles to save money.
 Obviously, the standouts are Harvey Keitel and Robert De Niro.
-This is the film, which was privately screened for Francis Ford Coppola, that got the latter cast in The Godfather Part II without an audition.
+This is the film, which was privately screened for Francis Ford Coppola, that got the latter cast in The Godfather Part II without auditioning for it.

 Mean Streets and Bang the Drum Slowly were theatrically released on the same day, offering a first glimpse of Robert De Niro, and people couldn't believe he played two completely different characters.
-Today, most don't realize that Robert De Niro had worked for over ten years, hustling for an acting job here and there with little luck.
-He studied the part of Johnny Boy meticulously while picking up Italian street slang and collecting wardrobe to make his character as authentic as possible.
-It's been his modus operandi for every film role with increasing seriousness which hit the pinnacle in Raging Bull.
+Today, most don't realize Robert De Niro worked for over ten years, hustling for an acting job here and there with little luck.
+He meticulously studied the part of Johnny Boy while picking up Italian street slang and collecting wardrobe to make his character as authentic as possible.
+It's been his modus operandi for every film role with the ever-increasing seriousness which hit the pinnacle in Raging Bull.

 All in all, the success of Mean Streets mostly rests on the atmosphere and the performances.